1997 Men's World Open Squash Championship

 The 1997 PSA Men's ASCM-Sharp World Open Squash Championship is the men's edition of the 1997 World Open, which serves as the individual world championship for squash players.
 The event took place in Petaling Jaya in Malaysia from 4 November to 9 November 1997.
 Rodney Eyles won his first World Open title, defeating Peter Nicol in the final.

+Alex Gough became the first Welshman to reach the semi-finals of the world championships, seeded 14th, he defeated the English trio of Paul Gregory, Chris Walker and Mark Cairns on his way to the semis.